emgrubbs/decaturaid_preservation/README.md

-"KFC: Kitten Football Camp" - Odin Project Assignment
+"KFC: Kitten Football Camp"

-This project is an Odin Project assignment.
-I built this website in order to practice writing HTML and CSS, attempting to recreate the website image given by The Odin Project.
+This website is an Odin Project assignment, a practice in writing HTML and CSS.